webdevoir/truello/docs/README.md

 ## Minimum Viable Product

-Truello is a web application inspired by Trello built using Ruby on Rails and React/Redux.
+Truello is a project management web application inspired by Trello built using Ruby on Rails and React/Redux.

 ### Features
 - [ ] New account creation, login, and guest/demo login